FaceFocusVR/.github/README_safety.md

   + Do not attempt to replace, repair, or disable any safety-related circuits or components yourself!
 Although we are exposed to infrared radiation daily, it can be harmful in excessive doses!

-+ While I thoroughly check each IR LED in the kits I sell, the responsibility for safe usage ultimately lies with the user.
++ While I thoroughly check each IR LED I sell, the responsibility for safe usage ultimately lies with the user.
 Please pay attention to the following:
   + If you feel any warmth on your eys during use, take a break and assess the situation.<sup>1</sup>
   + If you experience excessive eye strain or short-term effects like dark spots or dry/warm eyes, stop immediately.